Matt Bianco (album): Chart performance

+The other two singles from this album, "Just Can't Stand It" and "Dancing in the Street", were both released in 1986, and only charted for 2 and 3 weeks, at no. 66 and no. 64 respectively.
+Additionally, "Undercover" was released as a single in Germany and France only, but failed to chart.

 Track listing

+Original release

 The CD and LP versions of this album feature a minor difference: "Yeh Yeh" appears in its 12" Dance Mix on the CD and on some LP editions, while the 7" version only appears on some vinyl records.
 Meanwhile, both the 7" and 12" versions are featured on some (but not all) cassette editions of the album.